Quantco/pytsql/README.md

 [![PypiVersion](https://img.shields.io/pypi/v/pytsql.svg?logo=pypi&logoColor=white)](https://pypi.org/project/pytsql)

-`pytsql` allows to run mssql scripts, typically run from GUIs, from python.
+`pytsql` allows to run mssql scripts, typically run from GUIs, from Python.

 This, in turn, eases concurrent, scheduled and chained execution of scripts in a workflow.
 Put differently, it enables automated execution of Microsoft sql server scripts.